ramaganesan/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/az_vm_template/Readme.md

+# Project
+This project demonstrates
+- Creating a Azure VM Images using Packer Template
+- Create Azure Webserver Infrastructure using Terraform

 # Deploying custom image using Packer
 This repo has a packer template that will deploy a custom Ubuntu Image in your Azure subscription.